cjs0818/HRI-20069-/README.md

     $ docker container kill <hash>         # Force shutdown of the specified container
     $ docker container rm <hash>        # Remove specified container from this machine
     $ docker container rm $(docker container ls -a -q)         # Remove all containers
+    $ docker images                                  # List all images on this machine
     $ docker image ls -a                             # List all images on this machine
     $ docker image rm <image id>            # Remove specified image from this machine
     $ docker image rm $(docker image ls -a -q)   # Remove all images from this machine